-A NEW STANDARD OF CARE FOR THE TREATMENT OF CHEMOTHERAPY-INDUCED DIARRHEA (CID) IN DOGS
+A NON-ANTIMICROBIAL OPTION FOR THE TREATMENT OF CHEMOTHERAPY-INDUCED DIARRHEA (CID) IN DOGS.

 Only FDA conditionally approved product to treat chemotherapy-induced diarrhea (CID) in dogs